vegawidget/ggvega/dev/TypeScript/quicktype/quicktype.md

 import {PositionFieldDef} from  'vega-lite/build/src/channeldef';
 ```

 Since the class structures are very similar, I believe you can find the corresponding class in Vega-Lite source code.
 And for now, we haven't change the structure of our class.
 That's because we use unions type which contains all possible class structures.
-But it you want to define the class more  precise.
+But if you want to define the class more precise.
 Here is an example.

 I will use `Encoding.size` as an example.
 When we use Vega-Lite source code, If we only change the name of class, the `Encoding.size` should be: